 2. Prepare the remaining ingredients for the old cucumber soup

-The pork ribs, old cucumber, and the dried seafood is the perfect combination to cook up a great pot of soup.
+The pork ribs, old cucumber, and dried seafood is the perfect combination to cook up a great pot of soup.
 Let’s go through the key components one by one.

 a.
 Old cucumbers

-Old cucumbers have a strong flavor as compared to the young cucumber.
+Old cucumbers have a strong flavor as compared to young cucumber.
 To choose the best old cucumbers, look for those with darker skin and with more wrinkly lines.
 These old cucumbers are more mature and have a better aroma.

 Here are the steps to prepare the old cucumbers: